Configure email providers (Resend, SMTP, SendLayer), send programmatically via the Direct API, and test locally with Mailpit.

-Nextly's email system supports three providers -- SMTP, Resend, and SendLayer -- with template management, variable interpolation, and a shared layout (header/footer).
-Email is used for password resets, email verification, and welcome messages.
+Nextly's email system supports three providers -- Resend, SMTP, and SendLayer -- with database-managed templates, variable interpolation, and a shared header/footer layout.
+Email is used for password resets, email verification, welcome messages, and any custom notifications you send via the Direct API.

 Configure your email provider in nextly.config.ts as a code-first fallback.
-Database-managed providers (configured through the admin UI at Settings > Email Providers) always take priority over code-defined config.
+Database-managed providers (configured in the admin UI at Settings -> Email Providers) take priority over code-defined config.

 Resend